How to use I2C in Arduino: Communication between two Arduino Boards

 }

-By rotating the Potentiometer at one side, you can see the varying values on LCD on another side:
+By rotating the Potentiometer at one side, you can see the varying values on the LCD on the other side:

 Testing I2C Communication in Arduino